 That allowed the scanner to depict the brain in individual layers.
 Hounsfield described it as putting the brain “through a bacon slicer,” according to an article about the scanner on the Siemens MedMuseum website.

 The detector recorded the X-ray signals and sent the data to a computer.
-The computer constructed an image of the brain using physicist Allan MacLeod Cormack’s algebraic reconstruction technique.
+The computer constructed an image of the brain using an iterative reconstruction technique Hounsfield created.
 The technique built up an image by filling in a matrix, each square of which corresponded to a part of the examined organ, according to a Nobel news release about the scanner.
 Because the crystal detector was 100 times more sensitive than X-ray film, the density resolution was much higher, making the resulting image much clearer.
+Physicist Allan MacLeod Cormack had experimented with his own reconstruction method from 1963 to 1964, discovering that obtaining images of the body’s interior was possible.
 Cormack shared the 1979 Nobel Prize with Hounsfield.

-The scan took 30 minutes and the computerized construction of the image took another two hours.
-The image showed a cystic mass about the size of a plum on the patient’s left frontal lobe.
+The 5-minute scan took two 13-mm thick image slices, which showed a cystic mass about the size of a plum on the patient’s left frontal lobe.

 EMI began manufacturing CT scanners and sold them to hospitals with success.
+The machine had a mini-computer attached to it, which allowed doctors to scan 14 patients in an eight hour day.
+Each patient had six to eight image slices taken of their brain.
 But within five years, General Electric, Siemens, and other companies began making more enhanced, full-body scanners.
 EMI eventually stopped producing its scanners because it couldn’t compete with the other manufacturers.

-The CT scanner’s Milestone plaque, which is displayed on an exterior wall at the Old Vinyl Factory, reads:
+The CT scanner’s Milestone plaque, which is displayed on an exterior wall at Jupiter House, the former EMI head office in Hayes, England, reads: